somiibo/soundcloud-booster-website/_layouts/master/placeholder/legal/terms.md

 You will not receive a notice from us that your trial period has ended or that the paying portion of your subscription has begun.

 ### Cancellation and Refund
-You are eligible for a full refund of the subscription fee if you cancel your subscription within the trial period.
-Failure to cancel within the trial period will result in the forfeiture of your eligibility for a refund.
+You are eligible for a full refund of the subscription fee if you cancel your subscription within the free trial period.
+Cancelling your subscription after the trial period or failure to cancel within the trial period will result in the forfeiture of your eligibility for a refund.

 If your subscription plan did not include a free trial period, you are not eligible for a refund on your subscription fee.